-- The business of Fiona Woolfe of 1 Alswitha Terrace, King Alfred Place, Winchester, Hants, SO23 7DQ trading as Hampshire Notary Limited (“Business”, “we”, “us”, “our”).
+The business of Fiona Woolfe of 39 Granadiers Road, Winchester, Hants, SO22 6GU trading as Hampshire Notary Limited (“Business”, “we”, “us”, “our”).
 The Business is registered with the Information Commissioner’s Office (“ICO”).

 - If you have any questions about this privacy notice (“Notice”), please contact us by email.

 - The Business will process your and third parties’ personal data, as further explained below, in the course of providing you with notarial and associated services including access to our website and online features (“Services”).

 - We will let you know, by posting on our website or otherwise, if we make any changes to this Notice from time to time.
 Your continued use of the Services after notifying such changes will amount to your acknowledgement of the amended Notice.